Accelerating Your Pharmaceutical Project – Part 1: Applying Thrust

 When a drug sponsor contacts a CDMO, we’ve found they are ready to talk about project specifics and expect an initial answer from the CDMO on whether they can take on the project.
 The quick scheduling of the ACT meeting with the right attendees can deliver immediate answers to key questions needed by the drug sponsor for effective planning and can deliver the needed thrust to get their project launched.

-Devan Patel is the Senior Director, Project Management at Pharmaceutics International, Inc (Pii).
+Devan Patel is the Vice President of Client Services at Pharmaceutics International, Inc (Pii).

 Devan has held roles of increasing responsibility in Project Management leading key development and commercial programs for Pii for both the orals and injectables.
 With his leadership, Pii has built a world-class Project Management Organization (PMO) consistently characterized by a superb customer experience.
 Over the years, Devan has used his knowledge and technical skills to play a vital role for the Operations team, managing key initiatives for the Parenteral/Sterile business unit, including managing the overall scheduling and planning of all Aseptic Operations.
 His collaborative style when working with cross-functional teams across Pii’s business units and ability to anticipate problems before they occur as raised the role of project management to an art form.
 Devan delivers a positive, outcomes-focused experience for our client-partners, from initial contact through successful completion of each project.